This book investigates the interplay of internal and external constraints, challenges and possibilities regarding foreign policy in India.

 Part I: The Evolution of Reactive and Proactive Foreign Policy

 Chapter 2.
-The Struggle Between Political Idealism and Policy Realism: Making of India’s Nuclear Policy
+The Struggle Between Political Idealism and Policy Realism: The Making of India’s Nuclear Policy

 A. Vinod Kumar